thuml/Large-Time-Series-Model/README.md

 1. The key is to reload the customized dataloader and load the pre-trained checkpoint (See ```./scripts/``` folder).
 2. ```CIDatasetBenchmark```/```CIAutoRegressionDatasetBenchmark``` in the ```data_provider``` folder can train and evaluate models in direct / iterative multi-step mode.

+> [!NOTE]
+> For developers interested in developing and improving your own large time-series models, we recomment this repo [OpenLTM](https://github.com/thuml/OpenLTM).
+>

 ## Approach